 Take A Stroll Around Nottingham Arboretum

-Nottingham Arboretum is a short walk away from Roomzzz so it’s the perfect place to go before heading back to freshen up for the evening.
+Nottingham Arboretum is a short walk away from Roomzzz Nottingham so it’s the perfect place to go before heading back to freshen up for the evening.
 This place is Nottingham’s oldest park and contains several award winning trees.
 There’s a tree trail you can take through the park where you’ll be able to see several of the 65 species of trees in the arboretum.
 Alternatively, wandering around the arboretum is a relaxing experience – you wouldn’t think you were in the centre of the city at all.

 Check Into Roomzzz Nottingham

 After a busy day, it’s time to check into Roomzzz Nottingham and freshen up for the evening ahead.
-Settle into you room, then have a little snooze in the comfortable bed or catch up on a bit of TV before stepping into a warm shower.
+Settle into your room, then have a little snooze in the comfortable bed or catch up on a bit of TV before stepping into a warm shower.
 Tea, coffee and milk are all provided in the room so you can quench your thirst too.
 Roomzzz is located only a couple of minutes’ walk from the city centre so whatever you have planned for your evening in Nottingham, you’re never far away from the action.

 Pizza at Oscar and Rosie’s

 Oscar and Rosie’s is regularly called the best pizza in Nottingham.
 And we can confirm that it is really, really, good.
 Book a table in advance at this down to earth restaurant and get ready to enjoy one of the most delicious 14 inch pizzas you’ve ever had.
-Oscar and Rosie’s also have metre long pizzas – could you manage one to yourself? – and there’s a great vegan and gluten free section too so Oscar and Rosie’s really is a place that everyone can enjoy!
+Oscar and Rosie’s also have metre-long pizzas – could you manage one to yourself? – and there’s a great vegan and gluten-free section too so Oscar and Rosie’s really is a place that everyone can enjoy!